 - In Fatal Fury, the player character is actually taken to the victory ceremony for the King of Fighters tournament after beating Billy Kane.
 At which point Geese Howard's thugs arrive, kidnap the player character, and haul him up to Geese's office for the final battle.

 - In the Borderlands DLC, The Zombie Island of Doctor Ned, you go toe-to-toe with the titular Doctor... then you kill him in less than half a minute, get an achievement, and the credits roll.
 Then the real boss, "Undead Ned" rips his way through the screen, laughs at the player, and the fight resumes.

 - Perfect Dark: You've saved the alien Elvis, saved the President, and as the ending cut scene cuts in, you're off to a meeting between the Maians, the United States President, and the head of the Carrington Institute.
 The music swells.... and the Skedar forces break through the Institute's walls.
 Lampshaded by Joanna Dark: "Looks like someone doesn't know when to quit!"

-- Subverted in Donkey Kong Country, where the fake kredits during the final battle is blatantly obvious, such as enemy names in place of developer names, and the fact the final battle theme continues to play regardless.
+- Downplayed in Donkey Kong Country, where the fake kredits during the final battle is blatantly obvious, such as enemy names in place of developer names, and the fact that the final battle theme continues to play regardless.

 - In Kirby's Epic Yarn, after beating Yin-Yarn, Kirby and Prince Fluff do their usual victory dance, but then the large needles he left behind come to life to knit a larger, mechanical version of Yin-Yarn.
 Cue epic Humongous Mecha battle.